sl8r000/ab_testing_statistics/use_the_beta_distribution.md

 In conclusion: Use the Beta distribution!
 It's more accurate, and just as easy to compute as its normal approximation.
 Moreover: It's simply the correct distribution to use when you're modeling a true rate after observing \\(k\\) successes out of \\(n\\) trials.
 (Formally: If you know that \\(X \sim Bin(p, n)\\) and you observe \\(X = k\\), then \\(p \sim Beta(k-1, n-k+1)\\).)

-The situation becomes a little more complex when you'd like to model *several* such rates, as you would when you have an A/B test with several variants.
-We'll handle this problem in the next section.
+The situation becomes a little more complex when you'd like to model *several* such rates, as you would when you have an A/B test with many variants.
+But we'll talk about that when we get to [hierarchical models]({{ site.baseurl }}{{ site.link_hier }}).

 ## Links / References